philipszdavido/philipszdavido.github.i/_posts/2018-4-30-redux-build-your-own-redux.md

     }
 ...
 ```
 Here, we were able to still reference the exact listener because of the use of closure.
-With the listener reference all we did to remove it from the array was just to get the index in the array and `splice` out the index using `Array`'s `splice` method.
+With the listener reference, all we did to remove it from the array was just to get the index in the array and `splice` out the index using `Array`'s `splice` method.

 #### Checking for non-function argument in subscribe